willstepp/writings/aura-dim/notes.md

+As he walks through the woods he finds a black dog, who attacks him.
+He kills the dog.

 1000
 Start with how it’s different, not direct communication, free access to her being and she had free access to his, she saw the things he had done but he did not feel judged, she is able to guide his focus.